zerc/mongo-python-driver/doc/faq.rst

   >>> collection.find_one(query)
   {u'_id': 1.0, u'subdocument': {u'a': 1.0, u'b': 1.0}}

-The key order you use when you create a :class:`~bson.son.SON` is preserved when it is serialized to BSON and used as a query.
+The key order you use when you create a `.SON` is preserved when it is serialized to BSON and used as a query.
 Thus you can create a subdocument that exactly matches the subdocument in the collection.